-The table also indicates that Russell County receives the largest percentage of the regions waste (42.5%) and Dickenson County the smallest percentage (19.6%).
+The table also indicates that Russell County receives the largest percentage of the regions waste (39.1%) and Dickenson County the smallest percentage (23.1%).

-The following table evaluates the tonnage delivered as percent of the waste stream for each County as well as the total.
-Buchanan receives the most industrial waste, Dickenson County the most sludge, and Russell County the most municipal solid waste.
+The aforementioned table evaluates the tonnage delivered as percent of the waste stream for each County as well as the total.
+Buchanan receives the most industrial/commercial waste, followed by Dickenson County, and Russell County the most municipal solid waste and Construction debris.

-TABLE 35

-DEQ FORM 50-25 SUMMARY

-PERCENT OF WASTE STREAM